 Businesses of all kinds start blogging as a way to build up a long-term audience.

-But the reverse is also happening where more and more bloggers start businesses as an extension of their publishing.
+But the reverse is also happening, with more and more bloggers starting businesses as an extension of their blog.
 And it makes sense.

 One of the biggest challenges new businesses face is building an audience for their products.
-Bloggers, on the other hand, often work backwards, building an audience first by consistently putting out good content, and then exploring ways to monetize their traffic.
+New bloggers, on the other hand, often work backward, building an audience first by consistently putting out good content and then exploring ways to monetize their traffic.

-Starting a blog is easy if you just want to have fun.
-But if you’re thinking about making money as a blogger down the road, you’ll need to be strategic about how you set it up for success.
+Starting a blog is easy if you just want to have a side hustle.
+But if you’re thinking about creative ways to make money as a blogger down the road, you’ll need to be strategic about how you set your blog up for success.

-This guide will take a thorough look at what you need to know to start a blog and grow it into a source of traffic and income.
-And while it’s meant for those who haven’t started a business yet, it’s also relevant for any businesses that want to get into the blogging game.
+This step-by-step guide will take a thorough look at what you need to know to start a blog and grow it into a source of traffic and income.
+And while our guide is meant for those who haven’t started a business yet, it’s also relevant for any businesses that want to get into the blogging game.

-But first let’s answer an important question that may seem obvious at first.
+But first, let’s answer an important question that may seem obvious.

 What is a blog?

-A blog or “web log” is a web page for content that you regularly add to and update.
-Unlike other publications and articles, blogs tend to take on a more personal tone that helps them connect more deeply with their audiences.
+A blog is a website consisting of content, usually focused on a specific topic, that you regularly add to.
+Unlike other publications and articles, blogs tend to take on a personal tone, which helps them connect more deeply with their audiences.

 People start blogs for all kinds of reasons, including: